 These approaches are more powerful than spreadsheet based modeling.
 They can capture organizational dynamics and nonlinearity, but they ignore the unique composition and complex relationships of individual entities.
 For example, a customer may consult his family before making a purchase decision, or individual aircraft availability may be determined by rigid fleet maintenance schedules.

-The agent based approach is free of these limitations because the focus is directly on individual objects, their behavior, and their interaction.
-As such, an agent based model is a set of interacting objects that reflect relationships in the real world.
-The results make agent based modeling a natural step forward in understanding and managing the complexity of today’s business and social systems.
+The agent based modeling approach is free of these limitations because the focus is directly on individual objects, their behavior, and their interaction.
+As such, an agent based simulation model is a set of interacting objects that reflect relationships in the real world.
+The results make agent based simulation a natural step forward in understanding and managing the complexity of today’s business and social systems.

 Big data made to work with agent based modeling